hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 ## How to write and execute a CUDA kernel in Python using Numba-CUDA

-Before diving into technical details, it's important to have a basic understanding of how CUDA *execution model* enables parallelism.
+Before diving into technical details, it's important to have a basic understanding of how **CUDA execution model** enables parallelism.
 If you're already familiar with CPU parallelism, the extension to CUDA should be straight forward.

 ### CUDA execution model

+GPU speed up calculations through massive parallelism, where a large task is divided into smaller subtasks.
+These subtasks are distributed across hundreds or thousands of GPU cores and executed concurrently.
 In CUDA execution model, **threads** are the smallest execution units, performing individual computations.
 Additionally, **blocks** are groups of threads that can cooperate and synchronize.
-Threads within a block share fast on-chip memory and can communicate, but threads in different blocks cannot directly interact.
 A **grid** is a collection of blocks, defining the full parallel scope of a **kernel** launch.
+The grid represent entire workload which enables scalable parallelism in CUDA, The underlying reasons for this hierarchical structure are related to hardware details.
+For example, threads within a block share fast on-chip memory and can communicate, but threads in different blocks cannot directly interact.
-The hierarchy of *grid* → *blocks* → *threads* enables scalable parallelism in CUDA, with the GPU automatically distributing blocks across its multi-stream processors (SMs).
+Or, GPU automatically distributing blocks across its multi-stream processors (SMs).

 Diagram below shows an illustration of threads and blocks in a 1D grid: